How to select slices for annotation to train best-performing deep learning segmentation models for cross-sectional medical images?: Results

 \subsection{Is the way slices are selected for annotation important?}

-In the previous section, we compared how the trade-off between annotation density and volume count affects model performance.
-Now, we examine the impacts of the different slice selection policies.
+We abbreviate the three slice selection methods described in Section \ref{slice_selection_method} as (rand, fixed, UAL) for 1) Selection at fixed interval; 2) Selection at uniform random; and 3) UAL-based selection.
+Now, we examine the impacts of the different slice selection methods.

-Fig. \ref{slice_selection} shows that the performance differences between the three slice selection policies are minor.
+Fig. \ref{slice_selection} shows that the performance differences between the three slice selection methods are minor.
 Neither method consistently outperforms the others in 2D or 3D settings.
 In 3D models, while overall trends are similar to those in 2D, there is greater variation in how different selection policies affect performance.
+We discuss these observations in Section \ref{discussion}.